TheHebi/travel-planner/README.md

 SO THAT we can all remain organized.
 ```

 <a href="https://trips-refocused.herokuapp.com/">Trips Refocused</a> is a web application where users can create trips for them and their friends.
 Users can create, edit, and delete their trips.
 Each trip has a budget management tool specific to each user.
-Users can also creat, edit, and delete plans for the trip.
+Users can also create, edit, and delete plans for the trip.
 Signup today and send an invitation to your friends!

 ## Instructions